GloryOfNight/UE4_Sentry/README.md

-# Unreal Egnine 4 - Sentry
+# Unreal Engine 4 - Sentry
-Unreal Engine 4 integration of Sentry monitoring
+Unreal Engine 4 integration of [Sentry](https://sentry.io/) monitoring

 Plugin utilizes Sentry HTTP API to send Events data directly to your DSN.

 Plugin was build and tested on 4.27.* version of engine.
-Generaly it should work fine with most of engine versions, since its utilizes HTTP and Json modules that do not change much.
+Generaly it should work fine with most of engine versions and all platforms, since its utilizes HTTP and Json modules that well supported and do not change much.

 ## Supported Event parts
 * [x] Send Exceptions (stands for generals errors) [more info](https://develop.sentry.dev/sdk/event-payloads/types/#exception)